vmagnin/forcolormap/README.md

 call setpixelrgb(x, y, red, green, blue)
 ```

+The library is using the precision `wp=>real64` defined in the module `iso_fortran_env`.

 Look into the `example/demo.f90` file for more usage examples: you can create your own colormap, download a colormap from a text file, etc. The `example/demo_reverse.f90` file shows how to use the `reverse` option to reverse the direction of a colormap.

-Note that **there is no default colormap** as we consider that each user must choose a colormap adapted to the properties of its data.
-This [guideline](https://s-ink.org/colour-map-guideline) can help you choosing the right kind of colormap.

 ## Installation